FastSameet/pf-LAB-5-and-LAB-6/README.md

 # pf-LAB-5
-This repo contains all lab 5 task
+This repo contains all lab 5 and lab 6 tasks